What determines the order of administering ear, eye, and nose drops?

 Study for the DODD Ohio Category 1 Medication Administration Certification Exam.
 Optimize your preparation with flashcards and multiple-choice questions, each offering hints and explanations.
 Excel in your exam!

-The order of administering ear, eye, and nose drops is determined by the instructions given by a physician.
-This is critical because each type of medication can have specific requirements for administration that are based on individual patient needs and the formulations of the medications involved.
+The order of administering ear, eye, and nose drops is primarily determined by the instructions given by a physician.
+This is crucial because the physician's guidance is based on the specific needs and conditions of the patient, as well as the properties of the medications involved.
+Different medications may require a specific sequence to ensure effective treatment and to avoid any interactions that might occur if the medications are administered in the wrong order.

 Subscribe